 The first thing a traveler will see is a huge stone at the entrance: a three-meter monolith about a meter high and half a meter wide.
 It stands like an ancient guardian, allowing entry only to those who come with respect and an open heart.

 The height of the arch at the entrance is about three meters, but the deeper you go, the lower the vault descends.
-In some places, you have to bend down, and in the narrowest spots, you have to move almost on all fours.
-The total length of the cave is small - about 20-30 meters, but its atmosphere leaves a much greater impression than its scale: the cool air (about +10–15°C), the echoing sound of footsteps, and the drops of water quietly dripping from the ceiling.
+In some places, you have to bend down, and in the narrowest spots, you must move almost on all fours.
+The total length of the cave is small - about 20-30 meters, but its atmosphere leaves a much greater impression than its scale: the cool air (around +10–15°C), the echoing footsteps, and the drops of water quietly trickling from the ceiling.

 The main feature of Kara-Koyun is the salty water that constantly drips from above.
-Part of the ceiling is covered with natural mumiyo, and the locals believe that the water has healing properties.
-Some collect it for treatment, while others just taste a drop on their tongue to feel a connection with the ancient power of the earth.
+Part of the ceiling is covered with natural mumiyo, and locals believe that the water has healing properties.
+Some collect it for treatment, while others only try a drop on their tongue to feel a connection with the ancient power of the earth.

 Kara-Koyun is one of those places that locals refer to as a mazar, a sacred point.
 There is no official caretaker, but everyone who comes tries to treat the place with respect.
-It is said among the people that "the stones can hear," and therefore - do not shout, do not make noise, and do not leave trash.
+People say that here "the stones can hear," and therefore - do not shout, make noise, or leave trash.

-There is a legend that once there were underground tunnels leading from the cave.
-One passage led towards Besh-Tash, and another towards Kök-Tash.
-According to the elders, earthquakes blocked these passages, but legends about them remain.
+There is a legend that once there were underground tunnels extending from the cave.
+One passage led towards Besh-Tash, another towards Kök-Tash.
+Earthquakes, according to the elders, blocked these routes, but legends about them remain.
 Imagine: ancient nomads could have used underground routes for movement or shelter in times of danger - a story worthy of a page in an epic.

-Another legend relates to the times of dekulakization.
-In the 1920s and 1930s, many wealthy families, fleeing collectivization, would escape through the mountains towards Toktogul, taking their valuables - furs, silver, gold.
-According to beliefs, some of the treasures were hidden in the Kara-Koyun cave, where they remain to this day.
+Another legend relates to the times of collectivization.
+In the 1920s and 1930s, many affluent families, fleeing collectivization, would escape through the mountains towards Toktogul, taking their valuables - furs, silver, gold - with them.
+According to beliefs, part of the treasures was hidden in the Kara-Koyun cave, where they remain to this day.

 What to take with you: a flashlight or headlamp; sturdy sneakers or trekking boots; a light jacket - it’s cooler inside than outside; drinking water.

-Why you should visit Kara-Koyun: it is a unique natural site with its own microculture; one of the few sacred places in Talas that has remained in its pristine form; strong energy and an unusual atmosphere; a combination of adventure, history, and spirituality; a convenient route that can easily be included in a journey through central Talas.
+Why you should visit Kara-Koyun: it is a unique natural site with its own microculture; one of the few sacred places in Talas that has remained in its pristine form; strong energy and unusual atmosphere; a combination of adventure, history, and spirituality; a convenient route that can easily be incorporated into a trip through central Talas.